Human papillomavirus (HPV) immunisation service

 Eligible people get the vaccine for free, but your health care provider may charge a consultation fee for the visit.
 You can ask this when you make your appointment.

-If you are over 15 years old when you get your first dose of HPV vaccine, you will need three doses, not two doses, to provide the best protection.
-You will need to pay for one of these doses because only two doses are covered under the NIP.
+If you are over 15 years old when you get your first dose of HPV vaccine, you will need 3 doses, not 2 doses, to provide the best protection.
+You will need to pay for one of these doses because only 2 doses are covered under the NIP.

 If you are not eligible for a free vaccine, you may need to pay for it.
 The cost depends on the type of vaccine, the formula and where you buy it from.
 Your health care provider can give you more information.